tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Draft

-The abstract has not yet been submitted by the authors OR it has been returned to the authors for revision by the Session Coordinator (via `Send Feedback` button).
+The abstract has not yet been submitted by the authors OR it has been returned to the authors for revision via `Send Feedback` button.
 Editors will have read-only access at this time.
-What editors view from this angle may not be a true reflection of edits you made that the author will see.
+What editors view from this angle may not be a true reflection of edits you made or that the author will see.

 ### In pre-submission review

 You will receive email notification from awt@pensoft.net every time an author (re)submits an abstract for review.
 It is now the responsibility of you and your team to review the abstract, and mark its progress through flags (see figures [1](#preliminary-assessment) and [2](#editorial-review-process) above).
 While an abstract is in pre-submission review, authors may see your comments, but they will not have access to the manuscript until it is returned to them in the `Send Feedback` step.

-### Rejected

-Only submissions that are not relevant to the conference goals or collections will be rejected.
-If the abstract is not appropriate, set the _flag_ to `reject`; if it does not fit in your collection, _flag_ it as `move`.
-The Session Coordinator should notify <editor@tdwg.org> of this decision.

 ### Approved for submission